EIT-team/Load_data/src/matlab/README.md

       Example graph to follow soon.

--   `ScouseTom_ProcessBatch.m` - Processes all files within a directory
+-   `ScouseTom_ProcessBatch.m` - Processes all files within a directory in sequence.

+##### Demodulation
+These functions are used during demodulation of the voltages recorded in the EEG files.

+-   `ScouseTom_FindFilterSettings.m` - For a given recording, find the optimal filter for use before demodulation.
+This is based on the carrier frequency, and length of injection.
+Uses IIR filters where possible, but for short injections it will use FIR.

+##### Digital Trigger channels and meta data

 -   `ScouseTom_getHDR.m` - This reads (and corrects) the HDR structure created by the `biosig` library, which contains all the metadata in files saved by the EEG systems.